cjonesii/ds2432_mitm/README.md

-This firmware is a case study to circumvent DS2432's security feature by implementing man-in-the-middle software between onewire master and a DS2432 slave.
+This firmware is a case study to circumvent DS2432's security feature by implementing a man-in-the-middle software between onewire master and a DS2432 slave.

 All implementation is based on